Vagrantin/xen-orchestra/README.md

 **avoiding any hardcoded version number** in the workflow.

 #### Step 4 — Clone `vatesfr/xen-orchestra`
-Clones the upstream monorepo at HEAD of the default branch.
-The patch is applied at this point rather than checked in as a separate fork, keeping the build reproducible from a known upstream state.
+Clones the upstream repo.
+The patch is applied at this point.

 #### Step 5 — Apply the community patch
 ```bash